emmercm/www/src/blog/_postgres-audit-triggers.md

 **Database functions hide behavior.**

 Code in DB functions is separated from code in the application, which obscures the application logic.
-Developers spend most of their time reading and writing application code, so the existence of this logic somewhere else may be surprising due to poor discovera
+Developers spend most of their time reading and writing application code, so the existence of this logic somewhere else may be surprising due to poor discoverability.

+This "hidden" complexity is mitigated by the audit function not containing any business logic, only logic to insert into a table that the application

 **The trigger has to use an `EXECUTE` statement for re-usability.**